-Vaxxinity’s innovative tech platform utilizes proprietary synthetic peptide immunogens linked to precision-engineered target antigens to activate the immune system against disease.
+Vaxxinity’s innovative tech platform utilizes synthetic peptide immunogens linked to precision-engineered target antigens to activate the immune system against disease.
 A modular platform, it can activate B- and T-cell arms of the immune system selectively, and even combine multiple antigens into a single formulation, or a “multitope vaccine.”

 After 5 billion doses commercialized from our platform in animal health, and data from 5 clinical trials, we have observed unique features of our platform compelling for use in a broad array of disease areas.